This page will help you understand Delaware alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Delaware alcohol laws appear to be unclear and confusing.
 This is also true in other states.
 Knowing what is a family in the state, for example, is essential.
 Lawyers study law for years.
 It’s not for amateurs.
 Even smart ones.

 A little knowledge can be dangerous.
 So do not rely on this site.
 Nor on any site.
 Also, beware of advice from friends.
 Or co-workers.
 Neighbors.
 Or even relatives.
 Smile and thank them.
 Then ignore what they say.
 It’s worth what you paid for it.
 So it’s not worth much.
-And worse, it may be misleading.
+And worse, it may be wrong.

-Get information and advice about Delaware alcohol laws from an expert.
+Get facts and advice about Delaware alcohol laws from an expert.
 That is a lawyer holding a license in the state.
 In addition, alcohol laws and practices vary.
 Therefore, it’s a good idea to select a lawyer in your locale.

 Here’s some good advice any lawyer will give.
 Don’t drink and drive.